-- 2. A proxy need not be a member of the Company. - 3.
-The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company at 23 Tai Seng Drive, #06-00 Deutsche Telekom Centre, Singapore 535224 not less than forty-eight (48) hours before the time appointed for holding the Meeting.
+- A Member entitled to attend and vote at the Annual General Meeting (the "Meeting") must appoint the Chairman of the Meeting to attend and vote in his/her stead.
+The Chairman of the Meeting, as proxy, need not be a member of the Company. - Due to the Government prevailing regulations to prevent the spread of COVID-19, Members shall attend the Meeting via electronic means only. - 3.
+The instrument appointing the Chairman of the Meeting as proxy must be deposited at the Registered Office of the Company at 23 Tai Seng Drive, #06-00 Deutsche Telekom Centre, Singapore 535224 or sent by email to agm2020@ipc.com.sq not less than forty-eight (48) hours before the time appointed for holding the Meeting.